Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 New sales script:

 “Pricing is $15,300 annually, which works out to $1,275 per month.
 That’s $2,700 less than the monthly billing.
-We do offer monthly billing at $1,500/month for teams that need flexibility, but most customers choose annual for the savings.”
+We also offer monthly billing at $1,500/month for teams that need flexibility, but most customers choose annual for the savings.”

 Lead with the annual price